Michael-Elrod-dev/Pygame-Engine/README.md

 ### World Initialization
 ![World Initialization](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/Level.png)

-Level.py - This file handles the terrain setup and camera view as well as the state of the game and player.
+Level.py - This file is the core of the porject.
+It handles the initialization of objects, terrain setup, camera view as well as the state of the game and player.
 This file also tracks all collisions between the player sprite and the terrain.
-Here is the update fuction within Level.py.
+Here is the update fuction within Level.py which runs every frame updating all sprites based on user input.

 ### Player Initialization
 ![Player Initialization](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/Player.png)

-Player.py - This file handles the players status by getting user input and imports assets.
+Player.py - This file handles the players status by getting user input and updates the status of the player character based on its velocity.
+This file also calls the classes that import game assets.
 Here is the update function within Player.py.

 ### Animation
 ![Animation](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/Animation.png)